 The arrow on the valve handle should be pointing to the top of the range for the top shoot and the bottom of the range for the bottom shoot.
 If the tank will not be in use, set the pressure valve to the middle setting to not pressurize the tank.
 The operator should use the gauge to find the correct setting.
 An electronic pressure sensor will send a warning to the display if the tank pressure differential is out of range.

 If pressure is in the green operating range, the tanks are sealed and operating correctly.
 The electronic pressure sensor is located behind the mechanical gauge on the side of the cart.

-With the RelativeFlow blockage sensing, operators can see the flow rate of both seed and fertilizer from inside the tractor cab.
-Sensors on all primary towers and secondary hoses monitor the relative product flow, giving you a better view of the flow rate of both seed and fertilizer from the cart to the opener from inside your tractor cab.
-This exclusive technology can help you identify any problems before potential blockage occurs.
+With the RelativeFlow blockage system, operators can see the flow rate of both seed and fertilizer from inside the tractor cab.
+Sensors on delivery hoses monitor the relative rate of product flow.
+An easy-to-read display clearly visualizes relative product flow across the drill, from opener to opener.
+This exclusive technology gives a better view of what is happening across the tool in order to spot problems before blockage occurs.

 RelativeFlow Blockage is available on the following models:

 Below are the GreenStar™ 3 2630 Display screens for the blockage monitoring system.
 For complete details and information, see the owner’s manual.

 The RelativeFlow system chart shows the amount of flow through each sensor on the selected tower.
 Sensitivity for the blockage system can be adjusted if desired, as shown below.

 Blockage warning sensitivity allows the producer to set and change the sensitivity of the sensors to meet their preferences.
 Increasing the sensitivity means the system is more likely to show a false blockage, while less sensitivity means the system is more likely to miss a blockage.